stakater/mto-docs/content/installation/aws-eks/create-tenants.md

 aws iam add-user-to-group --user-name "falcon@nordmart.com" --group-name "logistics-owner"
 ```

-Generate the access keys that can be used to login into the cluster.
-Executing the following command will provide the Access Key Id and Access Secret Key Id that can be used to login
+Generate the access keys that can be used to log in into the cluster.
+Executing the following command will provide the Access Key Id and Access Secret Key Id that can be used to log in

 ```bash
 aws iam create-access-key --user-name "falcon@nordmart.com"
 ```

 Use the following command to map this user in `aws-auth` configmap in `kube-system` namespace.

 ```bash
 eksctl create iamidentitymapping --cluster "<CLUSTER_NAME>" \